Sunday Oct 27, 2024

 Introduction

-Shankar Math is a Lord Shiva temple in Mount Abu.
-It is known for the 9ft tall Shiva Linga made of black stone which gives it the impression of Lord Shiva’s dreadlocks.
-Devotees believe his third eye self-manifested on this Shiva Linga making Shankar Math highly revered.
-The Shiva Linga is automatically bathed by rainwater during the monsoon.
+Shankar Math is a renowned Lord Shiva temple located in the scenic hills of Mount Abu, Rajasthan.
+This temple is particularly famous for its striking 9-foot tall Shiva Linga carved from black stone, giving it the appearance of Lord Shiva’s dreadlocks.
+Devotees believe that the third eye of Lord Shiva is self-manifested on this Linga, making it a highly revered shrine.
+During the monsoon, the Shiva Linga is naturally bathed by rainwater, adding to its mystical allure.

 Festivals